jorishey1234/tractrac/README.md

 2) In the Python folder, run test case in GUI, plot and save average velocities with
 > python3 tractrac_GUI.py -a

+In case you have the error : "Could not load the Qt platform plugin "xcb" in "/home/joris/venvpython3.12/lib/python3.12/site-packages/cv2/qt/plugins" even though it was found."
+Delete the file libqxcb.so in cv2 plugin : "rm /home/joris/venvpython3.12/lib/python3.12/site-packages/cv2/qt/plugins/platforms/libqxcb.so"

 2.1) In the Python folder, run test case in command line, plot and save average velocities with
 > python3 tractrac.py -a